Bhanuprakashtalari/RTL-Design-beginner-to-advance/README.md

 Hi there!

 Thanks for visiting my RTL Design repository!
 I’m really excited to share my collection of Verilog code and design tips with you.
-As someone passionate about VLSI and actively seeking roles in Design Verification, this is a great way for me to contribute to the community and showcase my skills. 🎓
+As a passionate VLSI professional actively seeking roles in Design Verification, this repo is a way for me to contribute to the community and showcase my skills. 🎓

-Here’s what you’ll find in this repo:
+**Currently, the code is being developed and will be uploaded gradually.** I’m working on creating a range of Verilog examples, from basic to advanced, and will be posting them one by one.
+Here’s a sneak peek at what you can expect:

-### What’s Inside 📚
+### What’s Coming 📚

 **1. Basic RTL Design**
 - Simple modules like adders, multiplexers, and basic state machines.